 Please also note that all questions relating to orders and delivery assume that the order in question can be satisfied in a single delivery.
-Where that is impossible, for example because of the seasonality of the plants invoved, we will let you know immediately.
+Where that is impossible, for example, because of the seasonality of the plants involved, we will let you know as soon as possible.

 - Q: What is the minimum order I can make?